rd2/tbd/README.md

 Submit [here](https://github.com/automaticmagic/topolys/issues) issues or desired enhancements more closely linked to Topolys.

-The following installation and testing instructions refer to OpenStudio 2.9.1, yet the measure is regularly tested against OpenStudio 3.0.0.
+Energy modelers simply interested in using the TBD OpenStudio _measure_ can either download the latest [release](https://github.com/rd2/tbd/releases) or access the measure via NREL's [BCL](https://bcl.nrel.gov) ... search for _bridging_ or _rd2_.
+The following installation and testing instructions are for those interested in exploring/tweaking the code (cloned or forked version of TBD).
+The following should refer to OpenStudio 2.9.1, yet the measure is regularly tested against OpenStudio 3.0.0.

 ## Windows Instructions